-Then there are pages with very little traffic.
-These are several ways you can optimize these for better results, which we’ll explore shortly.
+Then, there are pages that generate very little traffic.
+There are several ways you can optimize these opportunities for better results, which we’ll explore shortly.

-To uncover these pages, head to Google Analytics > Behavior > Site Content > All Pages:
+To find these opportunities, head to Google Analytics > Behavior > Site Content > All Pages:

-Now you’ve uncovered your content opportunities.
-It’s time to optimize them for more traffic and conversions.
+Once you’ve uncovered your content opportunities, it’s time to optimize them.

-First, improve your highest performing content.
-If it has a low time-on-site (or dwell time), then consider improving readability.
-Make the introduction shorter and demonstrate value quickly.
-Break-up any paragraphs with more than 3 sentences.
+First, focus on your highest performing content.
+If it has a low time-on-site (or dwell time) but high conversion rate, then consider improving readability or making it more comprehensive.

-Content that generates the least amount of traffic also provide opportunities.
-Evaluate each and decide if they fit into one of these two categories:
+There are also opportunities with content that generates the least amount of traffic.
+Evaluate each piece of content and decide if they fit into one of these two categories:

-I advocate a less is more philosophy.
-If you can merge content together to make it into a single, high-performing piece, then you should absolutely do this.
+I advocate a “less-is-more” philosophy.
+If you can merge content together to create a single, high-performing piece, then do so.

-Content marketing only works if you get it in front of you audience.
-Using this playbook, you’ll achieve better results from your content efforts quickly.
+Content marketing only works if you get it in front of your audience.
+Using this approach, you’ll achieve better results from your content efforts quickly.